aurels/geni/README.md

 # About

-Simple Ruby client to the geni.com REST/OAuth API.
+Simple Ruby client to the [Geni](http://www.geni.com) REST/OAuth API.

-This library needs some specs !

 # Installation